Markree Castle: The castle today

 In recent times, Markree Castle has operated as a hotel, run by Charles and Mary Cooper, the 10th generation of the family to live there.
-In 2015, after four centuries, it finally changed hands and is now run by the Corscadden family who also own Cabra Castle Hotel in Co.
-Cavan, Ballyseede Castle Hotel in Co.
-Kerry and Bellingham Castle in Co.
-Louth.
+In 2015, after four centuries, it finally changed hands and is now run by the Corscadden family who also own Cabra Castle Hotel in County Cavan, Ballyseede Castle Hotel in County Kerry and Bellingham Castle in County Louth.

 The 300 acre estate holds an array of wild life including red squirrels, otters, and kingfishers.

 The entrance contains a monumental staircase, which leads to a wonderful hall, from where a second staircase in carved wood leads to the 30 guest rooms.
 On the landing, a huge stained glass window traces the Cooper family tree from Victorian times back to the time of King John.
 The dining room is decorated in Louis Philippe-style plasterwork.